 Whether it’s hosting the longest-running hands-on science museum or introducing new programs like the Wonders of Quantum Physics, our department has a long and proud tradition of fulfilling the Wisconsin Idea through physics outreach.
 The initiatives below are just a few of the ways in which members of the department engage with the public.

 Physics outreach is overseen by the department’s Outreach, Communications, Web Content & Museum committee, which includes: Profs.
-Lu Lu (chair), Bob Joynt, and Maxim Vavilov; staff members Cierra Atkinson, Mallory Conlon, Haddie McLean, Steve Narf, Susan Nossal, Sarah Perdue, and Chad Seys; and graduate student Ben Harpt.
+Victor Brar (chair), Uwe Bergmann, Bob Joynt, Lu Lu, and Dan McCammon; staff members Cierra Atkinson, Mallory Conlon, Haddie McLean, Steve Narf, Susan Nossal, Sarah Perdue, and Chad Seys; and graduate student Scott Lucchini.

 The Ingersoll Physics Museum exhibits give our guests a hands-on experience of physical concepts ranging from mechanics to modern physics in a demonstrational, kid-friendly environment.